HRKimLab/libkm/libbigtable/README.md

 # libbigtable

 libbigtable loads numeric data distributed in different files, combine the results into one big 2D array, where rows are individual entities and columns are different features.
-It checkes the ID of each entity and load the last results and overwrite the current eneity with the latest eneity.
-You keep appending your analysis results to the files without manually organizing the results.
-It stuffs unloaded data with NaNs.
+It checkes the ID of each entity and load the last results.
+So you just append your analysis results to the files without manually organizing the results.
+Missing data values are NaNs.
 This big table then goes well with [libpopulation](https://github.com/hkim09/libkm/tree/master/libpopulation/).
 Note that the loading function works based on some assumptions (see  below).
 You may need to change the way you save the analysis results.

 See [this](https://github.com/hkim09/libkm/tree/master/demo) for a working example.